bryborge/demo-ts-openapi-express/README.md

 Check out the API in the browser and/or with `curl`, `postman`, or any other favorite API tools.

+### Auth0

+This project uses Auth0 to secure all API endpoints (the /docs pages are publicly available).
+To use this API, you will need a valid JWT sent as an `authorization` header of your requests.
+For ease of development, Auth0 is not enabled when the application environment is set to `development`.

 ### API Documentation

 The documentation for the API is automatically generated from the openapi specification file and can be accessed at: